isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 .. image:: BigQuery/Status-filter.png
    :align: center

+**Include Always Newest tables**

+Setting this option to **On** includes tables that are updated regularly to the lastest version, as distinct duplicate entries.

 **Name**

 The **Name** filter is a free-form text field; the user can type all or a portion of the name into the field to perform the search.
 It will match against the Name column.